How to Price Wellness Coaching

 With all that in mind and the objections addressed, it’s clear to see why we recommend you price your wellness coaching service at 1.5X your training rate and can confidently justify that price to your clients.

 To sum it up…the Summary:

-- The recommended cost for 1 hour of behavior coaching is 1.5 times your personal training rate (NOTE: 1 hour of behavior coaching is equivalent to 4 behavior coaching sessions)
+- The recommended cost for 1 hour of wellness coaching is 1.5 times your personal training rate (NOTE: 1 hour of wellness coaching is equivalent to 4 wellness coaching sessions)

-- Behavior coaching costs more because it's more valuable to your clients' results than just training.
+- Wellness coaching costs more because it’s more valuable to your clients’ results than just training.

-- Behavior coaching is an effective and efficient service you can add as new a offering in your fitness practice or as a powerful tool to enhance an existing nutrition service.
+- Wellness coaching is an effective and efficient service you can add as new a offering in your fitness practice or as a powerful tool to enhance an existing nutrition service.